persever/SuperSociety/readme.md

 - [x] Create accounts
 - [x] Create sessions (log in)
 - [x] Create groups
-- [x] Create events for the groups they created
+- [x] Create events for the groups they manage
-- [ ] Delete groups and events they created
+- [x] Edit and delete groups and events they created
 - [x] View groups and events
-- [x] Subscribe to and unsubscribe from groups
+- [x] Subscribe to and unsubscribe from groups, via toggle buttons
-- [x] Join and leave events
+- [x] Join and leave events, via toggle buttons
 - [x] View their subscribed groups and upcoming events
 - [x] Search for groups by name, and for events by title and location